flimeyio/flimey-core/README.md

 A detailled documentation can be found [here](https://github.com/flimeyio/flimey-core/wiki).

+The development setup/getting started guide can also be found [here](https://github.com/flimeyio/flimey-core/wiki/System-Setup).

 ## Contribute

 Interested in flimey? - Contact us at ``dev@flimey.io`` and we will add you to our team.